Espresso pot – instructions for beginners and professionals

 Step 4 Remove the pot from the stove: Open your eyes!

 As soon as the coffee rises continuously to the top of the espresso pot, remove the pot from the heat.
 Increased water vapor coming out is another sign that the coffee is ready.
-Pour out the brewed coffee immediately or pour it into another container so that it does not become bitter due to the residual heat.

 Step 5 Enjoy your coffee